-Inspect the structure of your home including window frames, siding and foundation and check for cracks and crevices which may act as entry points for the mites.
-Make sure to seal all these spaces properly to prevent clover mites from entering your home or laying eggs.
+Inspect the structure of your home, including window frames, siding and foundation and check for foundation cracks, sidewalk cracks and crevices which may act as entry points for the mites.
+They are very good at getting into houses through cracks.
+Make sure to seal every crack properly as part of your control program to prevent clover mites from entering your home or laying eggs.

 What Kills Clover Mites?

 Obviously, a bit of pressure applied to the red clover mite will kill it!